Coder-Spirit/doctrine-mongodb-jiffy/README.md

 Doctrine ODM models.
 It's very useful if you need to deal with very precise timestamps but you don't want to couple your code with the `\MongoDate` class without giving up on type hinting.

+As an extra bonus, this library provides future compatibility with the `mongodb` extension and its `MongoDB\BSON\UTCDateTime` class.

 ## Installation

 ```bash